security-force-monitor/research-handbook/source/units-relations.rst

  - ``child-of`` to define a hierarchic relationship.
 The unit specified in :ref:`relation:unit:refs:assertion` is the parent of the unit in :ref:`relation:related_unit:refs:assertion`.
  - ``member-of`` to define a membership relationship.
 The unit specified in :ref:`relation:unit:refs:assertion` has some personnel who are members of the unit noted in :ref:`relation:related_unit:refs:assertion`.

 A ``member-of`` :ref:`relation` is used to capture instances where personnel of one unit become personnel of another unit, such as a joint task force or peacekeeping mission, that has a distinct chain of command and geographic footprint.
-This is important to capture in the data model as the personnel in joint task force or peacekeeping mission are no longer under the command of their "home" unit or at the minimum have an altered relation with their "home" chain of command.
+This is important to capture in the data model as the personnel in joint task force or peacekeeping mission are no longer under the command of their "home" unit or at the minimum have an altered :ref:`relation` with their "home" chain of command.

 .. admonition:: Example

     Many units of the Mexican Army sent personnel to serve as part of ``Operación Conjunta Chihuahua``, a joint task force which conducted operations in and around Ciudad Juárez in northern Mexico.
 While these personnel were serving as part of the operation they were part of the chain of command for that operation, and not their "home" unit which may have been across the country.
-Similarly, personnel of the "home" unit were not in a hierarchical relation, or under the command of, ``Operación Conjunta Chihuahua``.
+Similarly, personnel of the "home" unit were not in a hierarchical :ref:`relation`, or under the command of, ``Operación Conjunta Chihuahua``.

 relation:related_unit:refs:assertion